nimmis/docker-ubuntu/README.md

 For more settings please consult the [manual FOR supervisor](http://supervisord.org/configuration.html#program-x-section-settings)

+#### starting commands from /etc/init.d/ or commands that detach with my_service

+The supervisor process assumes that a command that ends has stopped so if the command detach it will try to restart it.
+To work around this problem I have written an extra command to be used for these commands.
+First you have to make a normal start/stop command and place it in the /etc/init.d that starts the program with

+	/etc/init.d/command start or
+	service command start

+and stops with

+        /etc/init.d/command stop or
+        service command stop

+Configure the configure-file (/etc/supervisor/conf.d/myprogram.conf)

+	[program:myprogram]
+	command=/my_service myprogram

+There is an optional parameter, to run a script after a service has start, e.g to run the script /usr/local/bin/postproc.sh av myprogram is started

+        [program:myprogram]
+        command=/my_service myprogram /usr/local/bin/postproc.sh

+### Output information to docker logs

+The console output is owned by the my_init process so any output from commands woun't show in the docker log.
+To send a text from any command, either at startup och during run, append the output to the file /var/log/startup.log, e.g sending specific text to log

+	echo "Application is finished" >> /var/log/startup.log

+or output from script

+	/usr/local/bin/myscript >> /var/log/startlog.log

+	> docker run -d --name ubuntu nimmis/ubuntu
+	> docker logs ubuntu
+	*** open logfile
+	*** Run files in /etc/my_runonce/
+	*** Run files in /etc/my_runalways/
+	*** Running /etc/rc.local...
+	*** Booting supervisor daemon...
+	*** Supervisor started as PID 9
+	2015-08-04 11:34:06,763 CRIT Set uid to user 0
+	*** Started processes via Supervisor......
+	crond                            RUNNING    pid 13, uptime 0:00:04
+	syslog-ng                        RUNNING    pid 12, uptime 0:00:04

+	> docker exec ubuntu sh -c 'echo "Testmessage to log" >> /var/log/startup.log'
+	> docker logs ubuntu
+        *** open logfile
+        *** Run files in /etc/my_runonce/
+        *** Run files in /etc/my_runalways/
+        *** Running /etc/rc.local...
+        *** Booting supervisor daemon...
+        *** Supervisor started as PID 9
+        2015-08-04 11:34:06,763 CRIT Set uid to user 0
+        *** Started processes via Supervisor......
+        crond                            RUNNING    pid 13, uptime 0:00:04
+        syslog-ng                        RUNNING    pid 12, uptime 0:00:04

+	*** Log: Testmessage to log
+        >
 ### Added som normaly used commands

 There are a number of commands that most uses and adds to their build, in this build I've added som commonly used packages